Hanan Schlesinger: Roots – Judur – Shorashim activism

-Challenges to grassroots peace-building

 In a 2016 article in the Israeli daily newspaper Haaretz, Schlesinger sent a message to Palestinians: “The way to undermine the occupation is to show us your humanity, to demonstrate to the vast majority of Israelis who dream of peace that the vast majority of Palestinians dream of the same thing.
 That is a message that Israeli society simply won’t be able to resist.”

 The same article touches upon the anti-normalization movement in the West Bank, which sees any contact with Israelis as unacceptable, and how it remains an obstacle to Roots’ efforts.
-Schlesinger makes a rejoinder to the movement: “Instead of encouraging contact that that would allow each side to humanize the other, efforts to build barriers between our two peoples encourage us all to remain stuck in an ‘us’ and ‘them’ zero-sum game.”
+Schlesinger makes a rejoinder to the movement: “Instead of encouraging contact that would allow each side to humanize the other, efforts to build barriers between our two peoples encourage us all to remain stuck in an ‘us’ and ‘them’ zero-sum game.”

 He goes on, “We need the Palestinians to allow us to get to know them.
 For far too many Israelis, the words “Palestinian" and "terrorist" are interchangeable, and “relations" with Palestinians have been limited to construction sites and menial labor.
 They are little more than blood-thirsty bus-bombers, barely alive as real human characters in the story of our joint Holy Land.
 Palestinians must show us their human face.
-They must allow themselves to engage in dialogue and human reconciliation in order that we break out of stereotypes and ignorant misconceptions.
+They must allow themselves to engage in dialogue and human reconciliation so that we break out of stereotypes and ignorant misconceptions.
 Ironically, we need the Palestinians to rescue us from this mess.
 Only with their help can we get out of this quagmire and return to our true selves."

 His work at Roots reflects a belief that human contact and dialogue will prepare the ground from which justice and freedom, peace and security, can take root.